Gannio/ARClassic/README.md

 #Giga Bowser Route: The Wrath of Giga Bowser
 A route inspired by [The Wrath of Giga Bowser](https://www.youtube.com/watch?v=L1nGBIGKnuU), a machinima from Super Smash Bros.
 Melee dating back to 2006.

-These routes also included as sample routes within the ClassicRoutes directory, under ARClassic Extras, so that you can play them with seperate characters, though the mod itself should be enabled for item support.

 Finally, the add-on mod contains files for the mii fighters should anyone ever figure out how to enable them in the CSS, however they're currently just duplicates of Giga Bowser's route for the purposes of hooking.